 The book is about a commune of smart farm animals.
 Two pigs, Snowball and Napoleon, come up with the idea of chasing away their tyrannical boss, so that the animals can work and live as equals.
 At the end of the story – spoiler alert – the commune has become a dictatorship.
 The story is seen as a fable or allegory that alludes to the Russian Revolution, under the reign of Joseph Stalin.

-In their book Nooit Af (‘Never finished’), authors Martijn Aslander and Erwin Witteveen cite Animal Farm as a warning that every (future) leader should take to heart.
+The book Animal Farm is a warning that every (future) leader should take to heart.
 If an executive board, management, or director is given too much power, it has negative consequences for the entire system.
 In Animal Farm, the farm animals were ultimately less free than they were before the revolution took place.

 This note of caution is not only true for fictional stories, but is also applicable to the business community, in public organizations and in politics.
 The first known case of this in the business sector was in 1494, when the exorbitant expenses of the Medici family in Florence caused their eponymous bank to go bankrupt [link at the bottom].
 Current examples are the scandals at Enron (accounting fraud), ING Bank (money laundering) and Bernard Madoff (customer fraud).